 De Beers Angola Prospecting LTD - Because a diamond is forever…

-Established in 1888, De Beers is the world’s leading rough diamond company with unrivalled expertise in the exploration, mining and marketing of diamonds.
+Established in 1888, De Beers is the world’s leading rough diamond company with unrivaled expertise in the exploration, mining, and marketing of diamonds.

-The Frotcom vehicle monitoring system was installed in early 2010 in all Luanda based vehicles as well as in some vehicles allocated to the field operations which were used for long distance travelling.
-The system enables 24/7 surveillance in terms of the whereabouts of the vehicles as well as the behaviour of the drivers.
+The Frotcom vehicle monitoring system was installed in early 2010 in all Luanda-based vehicles as well as in some vehicles allocated to the field operations which were used for long-distance traveling.
+The system enables 24/7 surveillance in terms of the whereabouts of the vehicles as well as the behavior of the drivers.

-Law enforcement of driving habits and speed control in the country is still in its early days, but the Frotcom system enables the company to proactively introduce these controls and a remarkable improvement in terms of vehicle usage and driver behaviour has been noted since the system was installed.
+Law enforcement of driving habits and speed control in the country is still in its early days, but the Frotcom system enables the company to proactively introduce these controls, and a remarkable improvement in terms of vehicle usage and driver behavior has been noted since the system was installed.

 Mr. Fanie Terblanche, HSE Manager and Mr. Amâncio Leite, ECOHS Assistant